janfri/multi_exiftool/README.md

 ## Description

-This library is wrapper for the ExifTool command-line application (http://www.sno.phy.queensu.ca/~phil/exiftool) written by Phil Harvey.
+This library is a wrapper for the ExifTool command-line application (http://www.sno.phy.queensu.ca/~phil/exiftool) written by Phil Harvey.
 It is designed for dealing with multiple files at once by creating commands to call exiftool with various arguments, call it and parsing